 could also be used to identify overlapping

 or conflicting statements.

 Find in Project ×

 Requirements

 Status

-Object Status Created
+Dbject Status Created

-☐ Status: Approved
+Status: Approved

 Any person studying who is under the age of 27 with student i Approved 8/05/2015

 REQ117 - The system must provide a mechanism allowing stude Approved 8/05/2015

 REQ112 - 2000 hours mean time between failure.
 Approved 9/04/2003

 Status: Mandatory

 REQ110- Wherever possible existing security definitions should Mandatory 2/05/2003

-applies to a Software (System) Requirements Specification and requires that it can be changed easily.
+This means that a requirement can be changed without there being the need to modify other related requirements.
+It also applies to a Software (System) Requirements Specification and requires that it can be changed easily.
 Enterprise Architect can assist with both these issues; the Requirements themselves can easily be located through the search facility, and the text and properties changed easily.
 The System Requirements Specification is automatically generated from the model, so by simply changing one or more requirements and regenerating the document it will be updated.

 Traceable A Requirement is a specification of a characteristic or behavior, and does not